mashlo/captains-log/README.md

 ```

-and imported as a partial in `main.scss` before everything else.
+and is imported as partial in `main.scss` before everything else.

 ```
 // theme variables go first
 @import 'themes/default';

 @import 'reset';
 @import 'base';
 ...
 ```

 To use one of the preset color schemes simply replace `_default.scss` partial with desired from `_sass\themes` directory:

 ```
 // theme variables go first
 @import 'themes/sweet-like-will';